SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

 box and we can add items to it.
 Let's try it!
 Add a new string called `name` and another called `description`.

-Moment or truth.
+Moment of truth.
 Hit "Execute", and... there it is!
 It popped these onto the URL like normal.
 But look at the response: it *only* contains the `name` and `description` fields.
 Well... it *also* contains the JSON-LD fields, but the *real* data is *just* those two fields.